Linear dynamics of the adjoint of a unilateral weighted shift operator

 \section{Dynamics of the adjoint $F_w^*$}

-In this section, we obtain the hypercyclic, and chaotic properties of the adjoint $F_w^*$.
+In this section, we obtain a number of conditions for the hypercyclicity and chaoticity of the adjoint $F_w^*$.
 We, also, provide some curious orbital behavior of $F_w^*$.
 In the theorem below, we state the results for hypercyclicity only.
-For mixing of $F_w^*$, ``liminf" is replaced by ``lim", and we do not state it. \begin{theorem} Let $\ell^{p}_{a,b},$ $1< p<\infty,$ be the analytic Banach space over the unit disc $\mathbb{D}$ corresponding to $a=\{a_n\}_{n=0}^{\infty}$ and $b=\{b_n\}_{n=0}^{\infty}$.
-Then, the following hold for the adjoint $F_{w}^{*}$, assuming that $F_w$ is bounded. \begin{enumerate} \item[(i)] If
+For mixing of $F_w^*$, ``liminf" is replaced by ``lim", and we do not state it.
+Recall that an operator $T$ on a separable Banach space $X$ is \textit{supercyclic} if $\{\lambda T^nx:\lambda \in \mathbb{K}, n\geq 0\}$ is dense in $X$ for some vector $x\in X$, where $\mathbb{K}$ is $\mathbb{R}$ or $\mathbb{C}$.